 Hyndburn

 § This page gives an overview of the Hyndburn local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hyndburn, in east Lancashire, is centred on the town of Accrington, known for its historic market, red-brick buildings, and links to the Accrington Pals of World War I. The district is framed by the Pennine hills, with moorland, reservoirs, and scenic valleys providing outdoor opportunities.
 Smaller towns and villages are set amid green spaces, while heritage trails, canals, and historic mills reflect its industrial roots.

-The administrative boundary of Hyndburn can be viewed on OpenStreetMap: District Boundary of Hyndburn.
+The administrative boundary of Hyndburn can also be viewed on OpenStreetMap: District Boundary of Hyndburn.

 Key Facts about Hyndburn